eclipse-hara/hara-ddiclient/README.md

 ## Project structure

 The hara-ddiclient project provides several software modules:
-1. `ddiapi-client`: implementation of a REST client for hawkBit DDI API
+1. `hara-ddiclient`: implementation of communication logic using actors (uses `ddi-consumer`)
-1. `core`: implementation of communication logic using actors (uses `ddiapi-client`)
+1. `ddi-consumer`: implementation of a REST client for hawkBit DDI API
-1. `virtual-device`: a simple application using the hara-ddiclient library (uses `core`).
+1. `virtual-device`: a simple application using the hara-ddiclient library (uses `hara-ddiclient`).
 Its purpose is to provide a configurable "virtual device" and a reference example on how to use the library.
 Some features, like the [Updater](core/core-api/src/main/kotlin/org/eclipse/hara/ddiclient/core/api/Updater.kt), are not implemented in the virtual device and are just mocked.

 ## Install